A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Discussion of the Results

 \subsection{Addressing the Five LLM Limitations}

 Current LLMs suffer from several limitations ($C1-C5$ in Section~\ref{section-intro-challenge}) that compromise their ability to produce production-level WebGIS software.
 In this paper, we argued that overcoming these limitations and utilizing LLMs in this context cannot be sufficiently addressed by model capability alone, but requires externalized governance structures.
 We proposed a dual-helix governance framework that stabilizes LLM-powered agentic execution through two axes: knowledge externalization and behavioral enforcement (Section~\ref{section-dual-helix}).
-The FutureShorelines case study described in the previous Section provides multi-dimensional evidence that this governance-based approach successfully mitigates each of the five core LLM limitations we identified in WebGIS development projects.
-Here we summarize how each limitation was addressed.
+The case studies described in Section~\ref{section-futureshorelines} and Section~\ref{section-case-study-covid} provide multi-dimensional evidence that this governance-based approach successfully mitigates each of the five core LLM limitations we identified in WebGIS contexts.
+Here, we summarize how each limitation was addressed.

-Long-context Limitations ($C1$) can occur when a long codebase exceeds the attention range of an LLM.
+Long-context Limitations ($C1$) can occur when a long codebase, a massive input file or accumulated instructions exceed the attention range of an LLM.
 We find that this can be mitigated by externalizing structural code patterns and domain facts into a Knowledge Graph (KG).
 Rather than attempting to process the entire file through attention mechanisms, our approach externalized key structural information to this KG.
-For example, in our unguided baseline (Condition A), the model frequently forgot the \texttt{CONFIG} structure established in Step 1 during later sessions, reverting to hardcoded values (e.g., writing \texttt{zoom: 12} instead of referencing \texttt{CONFIG.map.zoom}).
-The KG prevented this typical degradation of large context windows by serving as a persistent, cross-session memory.
+For example, in our unguided baseline (Condition A), the model frequently struggled to hold the entire 2,432-line legacy codebase in its active attention, and forgot the \texttt{CONFIG} structure established in Step 1 during later steps, reverting to hardcoded values (e.g., writing \texttt{zoom: 12} instead of referencing \texttt{CONFIG.map.zoom}).

 We termed the limitation of standard LLM architectures not being able to retain previous decisions or contexts between sessions spanning weeks or months Cross-session forgetting ($C2$).
-The KG served as a persistent substrate that maintained architectural decisions and domain terminology across four sessions over three days.
+In the FutureShorelines case study, the KG served as a persistent substrate that maintained architectural decisions and domain terminology across four sessions over three days.
 Unlike traditional sessions in LLM and chatbot interactions that require repeated re-explanation, our governed agent resumed work seamlessly by referencing prior nodes, such as an approved refactoring plan.